julianaabousalhab-ctrl/guide-knowledge-library/TAXONOMY_PROPOSAL.md

 # 2. Coaching & Accountability

-**Purpose:** Covers recurring coaching practices that help students set goals, make plans, reflect, and follow through.
+**Purpose:** The recurring 1:1 coaching cycle — goal discovery, planning, reflection, follow-through.
+Rationale: each node captures one distinct function of the cycle (what to aim at, how to plan it, how to examine it, how to close it), so a Guide can find the move that matches the moment.

-**Primary Sources:** Limitless Meetings; Mentor Mindset Analytics
+**Primary Sources:** 1:1 Limitless Meetings transcripts; Mentor Mindset Analytics; Feathers and Fix; Student 360 Reviews; Motivational Models

+**Known gaps:** Same single-corpus caveat as Node 1; a small set of meetings supports many BrainLifts

 - 2.1 Goal Discovery & Goal Setting
 - 2.2 Reflective Coaching